 The Oaxacan coast is famous for Olive Ridley (or Golfina) turtles which have a slightly different season to other turtles.
 The Olive Ridley nests at all times of the year, with peak nesting occurring between September and December.
 Young turtles will hatch about 45 days later.
-This famous coastline can see huge groups of 1,000 or more (called “arribadas”) Olive Ridley turtles emerge on the same night.
+This famous Oaxacan coast can see huge groups of 1,000 or more (called “arribadas”) Olive Ridley turtles emerge to lay all at exactly the same time.

-Puerto Vallarta has a number of participating hotels which care for the beaches that the eggs are laid on.
-Many Puerto Vallarta hotels provide guests with a unique opportunity to participate in the release of baby turtles, including
+Puerto Vallarta has a number of participating hotels that care for the beaches that the eggs are laid on.
+Many Puerto Vallarta hotels provide guests with a unique opportunity to participate in the release of baby turtles, including:

 - Rio Lagartos